-Corona Virus….
-Certainly on everybody’s mind at the moment.
+Corona Virus… Certainly on everybody’s mind at the moment.

-People are going crazy everywhere because of the coronavirus!
+People are going crazy everywhere because of the Coronavirus!
 But panic does not help at all.

-What I did?
+What do I do?

 Common signs of infection include;